joma74/acc-natours/docs/TestcafeScreenshot.md

 Still, how to set width/height for the media breakpoints in FF were not clear to me. `t.resizeWindow` documents itself as `Sets the browser window size.` How does that help to meet the viewport size?

-To peek how all this is handled with chrome I discovered testcafe's `setEmulationBounds` using Chrome Developer Protocols's(CDP) `setDeviceMetricsOverride` and `setVisibleSize`.
+To peek how all this is handled with chrome I discovered testcafe's `setEmulationBounds` using CDP's `setDeviceMetricsOverride` and `setVisibleSize`.

 Tried to make sense out of that one's documentation at https://chromedevtools.github.io/devtools-protocol/tot/Emulation/#method-setDeviceMetricsOverride.